|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Physics and nuclear medicine|

-With the advancement of scientific knowledge, it naturally happens that earlier ideas and theories are no longer sufficient to explain newly discovered phenomena and facts - they are replaced by new theories .
-In the lay public and popularization literature, we often come across the claim that "a new theory has refuted or demolished the existing theory, " or even "a new physics has refuted old physics ."
+With the advancement of scientific knowledge, it naturally happens that earlier ideas and theories are no longer sufficient to explain newly discovered phenomena and facts - they are replaced by new theories.
+In the lay public and popularization literature, we often come across the claim that "a new theory has refuted or demolished the existing theory", or even "a new physics has refuted old physics".
 This opinion is completely wrong !
-This was partly the case in the past in the transition from the pre-scientific period , when some unverified and erroneous views and speculations would be refuted and replaced by theories of already real science, based on facts .
-The current natural science - especially physics - however, in such a way elready does not proceed .
+This was partly the case in the past in the transition from the pre-scientific period, when some unverified and erroneous views and speculations would be refuted and replaced by theories of already real science, based on facts.
+The current natural science - especially physics - however, it no longer proceeds in this way.

 Similarly, the relationship between classical and quantum physics is formulated as the so-called correspondence principle : In the limit of large quantum numbers, the difference between quantum and classical physics is blurred, quantum physics becomes classical.
 Or for large quantum numbers, quantum physics gives the same results as classical physics.